Temperaturecontrol

 temperature_control.hotend.beta 4066 # set beta for thermistor

-This means beta values are usually good for a heated bed, but not for a hotend.
+This makes beta values generally suitable for heated beds but not for hotends.

-This is the recommended method.
-Set the parameters in the configuration file :
+This is the preferred method.
+Set the Steinhart Hart coefficients in the configuration file:

 temperature_control.hotend.coefficients 0.000722376862540841,0.000216302098124288,0.000000092640163984

-To find what the Steinhart Hart coefficients for a given thermistor are, please read the SteinhartHart page.
+To determine the Steinhart Hart coefficients for your thermistor, please refer to the SteinhartHart page.

-If you have the temperature curve for your thermistor, you can also define three points on that curve, and let Smoothie calculate everything :
+Alternatively, if you have the temperature curve for your thermistor, you can define three points on that curve and let Smoothie calculate the coefficients:

 temperature_control.hotend.rt_curve 20.0,126800,150,1360,240,206.5